sitory/Fbx-conv-installer-Linux/README.md

 1. Install with your package manager: ```libpng-dev zlib1g-dev sed git wget make gcc```
 2. Open terminal and ```cd``` to "Fbx-conv-installer-Linux" folder
 3. Run ```chmod -R 755 .``` to make all files in the folder executable
-4. Run ```./Install-x64.sh``` for installation on 64-bit systems, or ```./Install-x86.sh``` for old i386 systems.
-After downloading the necessary files, the installation setup of "FBX-SDK" will start, follow the setup instructions.
+4. Run ```./Install.sh.
+After downloading the necessary files, the installation setup of "FBX-SDK" will start, follow the setup instructions and wait the compilation process.

 Usage of "Run.sh"
 ========================